jlindgren90/libsfdo/README.md

 A collection of libraries which implement some of [the Freedesktop.org specifications].

-See respective header files for documentation (TODO).
+See respective header files for documentation.

 Discuss in [#eclairs on Libera.Chat].